-I am seeing Tomato Wilt in various plots throughout the garden.
+Tomato Wilt disease is popping up in various plots throughout the garden.
 With this heat, you may think that a plant is “having a bad day”.
 When you come back tomorrow, the plant will be dead.
 It hits that quickly.
-I pulled 2 plants in my plot on the far end earlier this week.
-I some at the back and front of the garden today too.

 There is no treatment for this disease besides sterilizing the soil.

-Last season I lost all of my tomatoes, and eventually my entire plot was pulled and covered with black tarp to try to kill it off.
-A plant pathologist tested a plant pulled and said it was Southern Blight.
+We have had a plant pathologist test and said it was Southern Blight.
 It loves hot and humid and said it was very hard to combat.
 The recommendation was to not replant tomato.

 You can read more about Southern Blight here.